 Tax rates on regulated savings accounts in Belgium

-Regulated Belgian savings accounts must conform to specific standards and are consistently under review by the Financial Services and Markets Authority (FSMA).
+Regulated Belgian savings accounts must conform to specific standards.
+They’re consistently under review by the Financial Services and Markets Authority (FSMA).
 Currently, the main features of a regulated savings account are as follows:

 “Regulated savings accounts are popular with most Belgian households,” Jaeken says.
-“Some of the reasons why Belgians tend to have lots of saving in regulated savings accounts is because the taxation is lower and they don’t want to take risks in investments.”
+“Some of the reasons why Belgians tend to have lots of saving in regulated savings accounts is because the taxes are lower.
+They don’t want to take risks in investments.”